 - 3.1 The observations and recommendations are based on the site inspections identified in section 1 only.
 The findings of this report are based on the observations and site conditions at the time of inspection. - 3.2 All of the observations were carried out from ground level.
 The accuracy of the assessment of the subject trees structural condition and health is limited to the visibility of the tree at the time of inspection. - 3.3 The tree inspection was visual from ground level only.
 No soil or tissue testing was carried out as part of the tree inspection.
 None of the surrounding surfaces adjacent to trees were lifted or removed during the tree inspections. - 3.4 Root decay can sometimes be present with no visual indication above ground.
 It is also impossible to know the extent of any root damage caused by mechanical damage such as underground root cutting during the installation of services without undertaking detailed root investigation.
-Any form of tree failure due to these activities is beyond the scope of this assessment. - 3.5 The report reflects the subject tree(s) as found on the day of inspection.
+Any form of tree failure due to these activities is beyond the scope of this assessment. - 3.5 While an assessment of the subject trees estimated useful life expectancy is included in this report, no specific tree risk assessment has been undertaken for any of trees at the site. - 3.6 The report reflects the subject tree(s) as found on the day of inspection.
 Any changes to the growing environment of the subject tree, or tree management works beyond those recommended in this report may alter the findings of the report.
-There is no warranty, expressed or implied, that problems or deficiencies relating to the subject tree, or subject site may not arise in the future. - 3.6 Tree identification is based on accessible visual characteristics at the time of inspection.
+There is no warranty, expressed or implied, that problems or deficiencies relating to the subject tree, or subject site may not arise in the future. - 3.7 Tree identification is based on accessible visual characteristics at the time of inspection.
 As key identifying features are not always available the accuracy of identification is not guaranteed.
-Where tree species is unknown, it is indicated with an spp. - 3.7 All diagrams, plans and photographs included in this report are visual aids only, and are not to scale unless otherwise indicated. - 3.8 Alteration of this report invalidates the entire report.
+Where tree species is unknown, it is indicated with an spp. - 3.8 Urban Arbor neither guarantees, nor is it responsible for, the accuracy of information provided by others that is contained within this report. - 3.9 All diagrams, plans and photographs included in this report are visual aids only and are not to scale unless otherwise indicated. - 3.10 Alteration of this report invalidates the entire report.